-The remaining 9 credits may be taken from the Women, Gender and Sexuality Studies electives (any course with the WGSS prefix) and from approved Program Courses offered by other departments.
-However, no more than 6 credits of approved Program Courses may be used toward the Minor.
-An approved Program Course is one that has a focus on gender and/or women's issues, is taught in a unit other than the Women, Gender and Sexuality Studies Program, and has been approved as fulfilling the requirements of a Women, Gender and Sexuality Studies Program Course.
-No more than 3 credits of WGSS 402, Independent Study and a total of 6 credits of WGSS 410, Internship may count toward the Minor.
+The remaining 3 credits may be taken from the Women, Gender, and Sexuality Studies electives and from approved program courses offered by other departments.
+An approved program course is one that has a focus on gender and/or women's issues, is taught in a unit other than the Women, Gender, and Sexuality Studies Program, and has been approved as fulfilling the requirements of a Women, Gender, and Sexuality Studies Program Course.
+In addition, WGSS 270 (3) Violence Against Women, WGSS 340 (4) Gender and Science, WGSS 430 (4) Women of Color Feminisms, and WGSS 4660 (4) Women and Sexuality may be taken as electives for the minor.
+No more than 3 credits of WGSS 402 Independent Study and WGSS 410 Internship may count toward the Minor.

 Program courses are subject to change based on availability and/or changes in content/focus.